-The moment you begin to truly express your heart in your business, you’ll start to get negative, judgmental emails…
+The moment you begin to truly express your heart in your business, you’ll start to get negative comments, angry social media mentions, and judgmental emails…

-It’s all to easy to get sucked down a “rabbit hole” of emotions – or worse yet, get stopped in your tracks — that comes when you feel so perfectly misunderstood.
+It’s all too easy to get sucked down a “rabbit hole” of emotions – or worse yet, get stopped in your tracks.

 So the real lesson (for you and for them) is in how you choose to respond:

-- Do you apologize for your transgression and ask the person to give you a second chance?
+• Do you apologize for your transgression (assuming you made one) and ask the person to give you a second chance?

 If none of those seem like productive options, there is another choice.

-I believe there is a way to respectfully acknowledge without defending, attacking or apologizing for who you are.
+I believe there’s a way to respectfully acknowledge someone’s perspective without defending, attacking or apologizing for who you are.

-So I wanted to share the exact email template that I use whenever notes like this land in my inbox… so you can be prepared for the inevitable ripples your message will create in the world:
+So I wanted to share the exact email template my support team wrote to respond to these kind of notes, so you can be prepared for the inevitable ripples your message will create in the world.

 Thank you for sharing your thoughts.

-We definitely think it is important to follow teachers whose beliefs are in alignment with our own.
-This way as individuals and as a community, we remain in integrity.
+We definitely think it’s important to follow teachers whose beliefs are in alignment with our own, so we remain in integrity as individuals and as a community.

-In that space of integrity, Marisa is known as someone who lives honestly with kindness and grace.
-She shares, teaches, guides and inspires through bold self-expression and vulnerable storytelling.
+Marisa is known as someone who shares, teaches, guides and inspires through bold self-expression and vulnerable storytelling.

-And when those complaints do come in, for every one received, we receive 50 or more thank you’s from other people, who are inspired by Marisa’s bold, honest and caring self-expression and grateful to her for changing their lives.
+And when those complaints do come in, for every one received, we receive at least 50 thank you’s from people who are inspired by Marisa’s bold, honest and caring self-expression and grateful to her for changing their lives.

 While Marisa’s style is bold and full of self-expression, she is never hurtful, malicious or disrespectful.
-She lives a life full of joy to inspire, guide and challenge others to step outside their comfort zone to be the best they can be, for each of us to be part of the positive ripple effect of change.
+She lives to inspire, guide and challenge others to step outside their comfort zone to be the best they can be, so each of us can be part of the positive ripple effect of change.

 She has one of the biggest hearts I’ve ever known.
-I know that if what she says were to offend someone’s sensibilities, she would want them to remain in integrity to themselves and only remain connected to a teacher and community that is in alignment with their values.
+I know that if what she says were to offend someone’s sensibilities, she would want them to first get curious about what’s really triggering them.
+Then remain in integrity with themselves, whether that’s taking ownership of the trigger or choosing a teacher and community that’s in alignment with their values.
 We follow the belief, “Don’t stay where you are tolerated, go where are you celebrated!”